 Not On View

 This shawabty is attributed to Imhetep son of Heribwadjet and dates to the Late Period.
 The typology of this period consists of a tripartite wig, long beard, back pillar and base, with the figure holding the pick on the right shoulder and hoe and cord to a small seed bag on the left.
-The position of the arms is undertermined.
-There is a large chip missing from the arms.
-There is incised text on the back pillar.
+Here the arms are crossed right over left.
+The shawabty is uninscribed.
+There is no hair line.

 From Giza, Street G 7600, pit S, room III (G 7600 S III).
 1929: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Egypt.